huytran845/ai-task-manager/README.md

 - Semantic HTML and ARIA for accessibility

 ## Getting Started
-Visit the website at: "" and check it out!
+Visit the website at: [Fantasktic](fantasktic.vercel.app) and check it out!
 Create an account and get to managing your tasks and projects today!